a-paxton/tools-to-analyze-language/README.md

 # Tools to Analyze Language

-This repository includes code and exercises associated with "Tools to Analyze Language" (PSYC 6783), co-taught with Nairán Ramírez-Esparza at UConn in Spring 2022.
+This repository includes code and exercises associated with "Tools to Analyze Language" (PSYC 6783), co-taught with Nairán Ramírez-Esparza at UConn in Spring 2022 and Spring 2024.

 ## Prerequisites